 Cooking bacon in the oven is the best way to make a large batch of crispy, perfectly cooked bacon.
-It also prevents the messy grease splatter that comes from frying bacon on a stove top.
-With these easy tips, you can learn how to bake bacon in the oven!
+It also prevents the messy grease splatter that comes from frying bacon on a stovetop.
+With these easy tips, you can learn how to bake bacon!

-Here are my simple and foolproof tips on how to bake bacon in the oven.
+Here are my simple and foolproof tips on how to cook bacon in the oven.
 If you have never baked bacon before, give it a try.
-You will be convinced that baking bacon is easier and tastier than pan frying bacon.
+You will be convinced that baking bacon is easier and tastier than pan-frying bacon.

 - Oven Baked Bacon Cooks More Evenly.
 Bacon cooked on the stove tends to get crispier on the edges while other parts are undercooked.
 The bacon is not cooked evenly because it receives heat only from below.
 Cooking it in the oven allows it to cook more consistently because it is getting cooked from all sides.

 - Oven Baked Bacon Is More Crispy.
 Because the bacon is cooked evenly from all sides in the oven, it is also crispier without risking burning it.
 Following this oven-fried bacon recipe, guarantees you will get the golden, crispy and irresistible bacon we all know and love.